New Hampshire Bounty Hunter Guide: Requirements and Steps

 Training and Education Options in New Hampshire

-Although bail recovery agents in New Hampshire are not required to earn a two- or four-year degree, doing so can help you show prospective clients that you are serious about your career.
+Although bail recovery agents in New Hampshire are not required to earn a two- or four-year degree unless they wish to work independently, doing so can help you show prospective clients that you are serious about your career.
 Additionally, if you are seeking an independent private investigator’s license, you can meet the education and experience requirements by earning an associate degree in criminal justice or fire service.
 Listed below are New Hampshire schools offering associate degree programs in criminal justice that can help you start your career.

 Great Bay Community College

 Concord, NH 03301